MarkBennett/deno-node-compat/readme.md

 ## Packages expect `node_modules`

-Some packages hard code `node_modules` into their source, and sometimes you want to vendor packages for deploying to production.
+Some packages hard code `node_modules` into their source (bad!) and won't work without it.

 Deno supports this using the `--node-modules-dir` flag.